One reason to play wargames is to gain historical insight. I had one the other day.

 The Japanese had 69 strength points compared to 62 for the Allies.
 I’d call that a straight-up fight.
 But, in EOTS, you roll for Combat Effectiveness – or what percentage of the strength points deployed actually count for the combat.

-The Japanese rolled high, and all of their strength points could be used.
+The Japanese rolled high, so all of their strength points could be used.
 The Allies rolled low, so only a quarter of their strength points counted.
 On top of this, the Japanese rolled very high – a nine (9).
 This result creates a “Critical Hit”.
 In EOTS, all units in a combat have to be reduced before a unit can be eliminated.
 A Critical Hit allows for units to be eliminated without others reduced first.

 The Allied fleet was, for all intents and purposes, destroyed.
 All carriers were lost.
 A catastrophic defeat.